jeremybytes/async-workshop-nov2020/Labs/Lab03/Lab03-Instructions.md

 Press any key to continue...
 ```

 We have a little bit of a problem here.
-The first Exception block is fine.
+The first Exception block (the one between the first set of "---" markers) is fine.
 This shows an AggregateException that has three inner exceptions, and each of those inner exceptions is displayed.

 But the second Exception block shows another AggregateException.
 This is coming from the "orderDetailsTask".